anyaharter97/notes/reference_virt_libvirt-dbus.md

 # libvirt-dbus

-libvirt-dbus wraps libvirt API to provide a high-level object-oriented API better suited for dbus-based applications.
+libvirt-dbus wraps libvirt API to provide a high-level object-oriented API better suited for dbus-based applications

 ### Directories
 * `data` has the `org.libvirt.Interface.xml` file for every interface